kofu145/Easel-Pong-Tutorial/2 - Creating Game Objects.md

 rightPlayer.AddComponent(new Sprite(paddleTexture));
 ```

-Walla! you've created three entities and added ``Sprite`` components to all of them!
+Voila! you've created three entities and added ``Sprite`` components to all of them!
 With this, all that's left is to actually add them to the scene, which we can do just by calling the scene's ``AddEntity()`` method.

 ```cs
 //...